-Serotonin Syndrome Inform patients that Fentanyl Citrate Injection could cause a rare but potentially life-threatening condition resulting from concomitan histration of serotonergic drugs.
-Instruct patients to inform their healthcare provider if they are taking, or plan to take serotonergic medications [see Warnings and Precautions (5.7), Drug Interactions dvise patients of the potential for severe constipation, [see Clinical Pharmacology (12.2)]
+nform patients that opioids could cause a rare but potentially life-threatening condition called serotonin syndrome resulting from concomitant administration of serotonergic drugs.
+Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop after discharge from the hospital Instruct patients to inform their healthcare provider if they are taking or plan to take serotonergic medications [see Warnings and Precau tions (5.8), Drug Interactions (7)].

+Advise patients of the potential for severe constipation, including management instructions and when to seek medical attention [se Clinical Pharmacology (12.2)].